Policy 1. Degree/Enrollment Status

 Students may not be excused from class in order to work during scheduled class time.

 All position openings must be advertised for at least three working days.
-Employers may not discriminate in their hiring, working conditions, promotion, or termination practices on the basis of race, color, creed or religion, sex, national origin, age, handicap, or other factors specified by law and the University Affirmative Action Plan.
-Openings will be advertised on a "Job Board" located at the Office of Student Employment and Job Locator.
+Employers may not discriminate in their hiring, working conditions, promotion, or termination practices on the basis of race, color, national origin, ancestry, religion, sex, sexual orientation, including gender identity, marital status, civil union status, age, physical or mental disability, military status or unfavorable discharge from military service.
+Openings will be advertised through Student Job Finder.

-Entering or re-entering students who have registered for classes for the subsequent term may be referred to existing job vacancies two weeks prior to the first day of the break period for which they are eligible to work.
+Entering or re-entering students who have registered for classes and are financially cleared for the subsequent semester may view existing job vacancies through Student Job Finder two weeks prior to the first day of the break period for which they are eligible to work.